barnhill/FourSite/README.md

 `installDebug` - for installing the project on a connected device

-`connectedAndroidTest` - for running tests on a connected device
+`connectedAndroidTest` - for running tests on a connected device (still in the process of adding more tests)

 # Screens